designsecurity/progpilot/doc/FALSE_POSITIVES.md

 And pass it to this function :
 - $context->inputs->set_false_positives("./false_positives.json");

-The analyzer will not considerer the vulnerabilities with these hashs.
+The analyzer will not consider the vulnerabilities with these hashs.